LuigiVessella/Progetto/README.md

 # Main problem

-# How to start NetDiffus
+# How to start NetDiffus2.0
+NetDiffus 2.0 is NetDiffus with the ability to go back to time series once synthetic samples have been generated

 To run gasf_conversion go in root directory Progetto/ and type